Est. Reading Time: 8 Mins

 In This Article...

-To see our latest Minto Dream Home Project, look at this article.
+To learn more about the 2025 Minto Dream Home, take a look at this article.

 Last but not least, we have to acknowledge our partnership with Bell Media, which plays a crucial role in promoting our community initiatives.
 Through media collaborations, we amplify our efforts and reach a broader audience, encouraging more community support and engagement.